Fort Western's Summer Youth Programs,

-Fort Western to launch 2019 Summer Youth Programs
+Fort Western to Launch 2021 Summer Youth Programs

-The Apprenticeship Program will explore daily life at home in the 18th century, the varied world of work (blacksmithing, midwifery and storekeeping), the life of a French & Indian War Soldier and what children and adults did for entertainment.
+The Apprenticeship Program will explore daily life at home in the 18th century, the varied world of work such as blacksmithing, and storekeeping, the life of a French & Indian War Soldier and what children and adults did for entertainment.
 Graduates are eligible to participate in the Jr. Interpreter Program.
 Jr. Interpreters will assist with the Apprenticeship Program; learn about collections management and how to interpret the history of the Fort, develop necessary skills to demonstrate 18th century hands-on activities to the public, and how to conduct research through reading and deciphering original documents.

-Reservation forms can be obtained below or at Fort Western Administrative Office located in Augusta City Center, 16 Cony Street.
-Space is limited, so please register as soon as possible to insure you get the desired week.
+The brochure and outline as well registration forms. are below.
+Forms can also be pick up at the Fort Western Administrative Office located in Augusta City Center, 16 Cony Street.
+You can also call and we will e-mail or mail the forms to you.
+Space is limited, so please register as soon as possible to insure you get your desired week.
 Payment must be received in full by 4:00 p.m.
 Friday the week prior to the registered program session.
-A maximum of twelve participants may register for any given week.
+A maximum of twelve participants may register for any given week with a minimum of 6 participants needed.
 Discounts are available for Augusta residents and siblings attending the same week program.
 For more information, please call Fort Western at 626-2385 or e-mail us at firstname.lastname@example.org.